KoenZomers/KeePassOneDriveSync/README.md

 ## TODO

-1. Add support for High Trust oAuth towards SharePoint 2013 and 2016 on premises
+1. Add support for High Trust oAuth towards SharePoint 2013/2016/2019 on premises
 2. Add an easier way for SharePoint Online TeamSites to authenticate instead of using ACS oAuth tokens
 3. Validate if I can get the plugin to work with the portable KeePass version